ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

   system = strn.rdsystem_from_dict(system_dict)

-It is very similar to the JSON way, however, the dictionary is directly written in python, an thus no oter file is required. the system is created from the dict using :py:func:`rdsystem_from_dict`.
-Actually, the JSON way internally uses this function on the dict it laded from the JSON file.
+It is very similar to the JSON way, however, the dictionary is directly written in Python, and thus no other file is required. the system is created from the dictionary using :py:func:`rdsystem_from_dict`.
+The JSON way internally uses this function on the dictionary it loaded from the JSON file.

 Using object construction
 ^^^^^^^^^^^^^^^^^^^^^^^^^